top of page

 TOURETTE'S SYNDROME

-Tourette’s is a neurological disorder, meaning that it stems from problems in the brain and nervous system.
-Tourette's syndrome is characterized by tics, rapid and involuntary movements and vocalizations.
+Tourette’s is a neurological condition meaning that it stems from problems in the brain and nervous system.
+Tourette's syndrome is characterised by tics, rapid and involuntary movements and vocalisations.
 The word “involuntary” causes a bit of a debate, as many individuals with Tourette's are able to control their tics for a period of time.
 Many learn to “suppress” them while in public and engage in the movements and sounds privately.
 Internalising these behaviours can cause additional stresses and problems.

 Tourette’s can start at a very young age, although to obtain a diagnosis symptoms must persist for one year.
 Research has not yet confirmed that people with Tourette's are more likely to have a concurrent diagnosis, but they may experience obsessive thoughts and compulsive behaviour, ADD, ADHD, learning disabilities, challenging behaviours and sleep disruption.